CollectionBuilder/collectionbuilder-gh/pages/about.md

 {% include feature/jumbotron.html %}

-# About {{ site.title }}
+{% include feature/nav-menu.html sections="About CollectionBuilder-GH;About the About Page" %}

+## About CollectionBuilder-GH

-This site is generated using `collectionbuilder-gh`, a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:
+This demo site features objects from the [University of Idaho Library's Digital Collections](https://www.lib.uidaho.edu/digital/) and is generated using [CollectionBuilder-GH](https://github.com/CollectionBuilder/collectionbuilder-gh), a project to create a free and simple digital collection hosted on [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata
 - a folder of JPEG images or PDF documents

 `collectionbuilder-gh` is intended as a simple template for hands-on teaching about digital libraries.
-It can be used in a workshop setting to take participants through digitization and metadata creation, to having a live collection site hosted on GitHub.

-Similar learning experiences use DAMS/[CMS](https://en.wikipedia.org/wiki/Content_management_system) platforms that are often overkill for one-off projects.
-Although CMS feature familiar GUI administration interfaces, they are not simple to learn and customize.

-`collectionbuilder-gh` aims to be well documented and easy to configure by following the example.
-A project in "minimal computing," it provides a depth of learning opportunities, allowing users to take complete ownership over the project and make their work open to the world.

-This demonstration site features objects from the [University of Idaho Library's Digital Collections](https://www.lib.uidaho.edu/digital/).

 {% capture how-to %}
 For illustrated, step-by-step instructions on how to build your digital collection, see our: